AVSystem/developer-zone/docs/academy/exercise1.md

 In this example, we will use the **.uf2** file.

 ## Flash the board using the bootloader:
-To program the Raspberry Pi using the bootloader, press and hold the **BOOTSEL** button while connecting the device through a USB cable - it should be recognized as a Mass Storage device.
+To program the Raspberry Pi using the bootloader, press and hold the **BOOTSEL** button while connecting the device using a USB cable - it should be recognized as a Mass Storage device.

 In the **build/mandatory_objects** directory, you will find the **.uf2** file.

-Copy the **mandatory_objects.uf2** file to the Mass Storage device directory, and wait until the process finishes - copying the firmware image may take a while
+Copy the **mandatory_objects.uf2** file to the Mass Storage device directory, and wait until the process finishes - copying the firmware image may take a while.

 ## Check the logs
-With the board still connected to your PC, open a serial communication program.
-This will help you to check if everything is working correctly.
+With the board still connected to your PC, open a serial communication program (e.g. Minicom) and connect to the Raspberry Pi over a serial port.
+This will help you to validate if everything is working correctly.
 !!!
 Note
-    To open the serial port interface you need to check the name of the connected device and choose the proper baud rate value:
+    To open the serial port interface you need to check the name of the connected device and set the proper baud rate:

-    - Linux usually uses **/dev/ttyACM<number>** or **/dev/ttyUSB<number>** for a serial port device name.
+    - Linux uses **/dev/ttyACM[number]** or **/dev/ttyUSB[number]** for a serial port device name.
-    - Windows uses **COM<number>** for a serial port device name.
+    - Windows uses **COM[number]** for a serial port device name.
-    - macOS uses **/dev/tty.usbmodem<number>** for a serial port device name.
+    - macOS uses **/dev/tty.usbmodem[number]** for a serial port device name.

     It’s important to set the correct baud rate, too.
 The baud rate is the number of symbols transferred in a communication channel per second and must be the same both on the serial communication program and on the board.
 The most common baud rates for serial ports are `9600` and `115200`.